henry-bao/INFO201-Project/README.md

     - This question can be answered using data by comparing numbers of arrivals per country and identifying which country has the most arrivals of tourists.

   * Question 2: "Of the people traveling out of a country, how many are traveling for reasons other than business?"
+    - The question can be answered using data by using departure data from a country and comparing it to the population as a whole.

   * Question 3: "Does the wealth of a country affect how many of its citizens travel?"
     - The question can be answered by comparing the country's GDP to the amount of citizens who leave the country as tourists.